7 Huge Gaming Industry Trends 2022-2025

 But it’s clear that these two console giants (along with the Nintendo Switch), will largely determine the biggest gaming industry trends for the next few years.

-The Nintendo Switch is a wild card in the upcoming console battle between Sony and Microsoft.
+The Nintendo Switch (3,100% 10-year growth) is a wildcard in the upcoming console battle between Sony and Microsoft.
 Its 2017 release means it somewhat straddles console generations.

 Like previous console wars, the console with the best games will likely come out ahead.